ameyakarve/Icarus/README.md

 ### remove

-This method takes the `key` of the object to be removed as the arguement, and removes the property from the Model.
+This method takes the `key` of the object to be removed as the argument, and removes the property from the Model.

 ### bind

-This method takes two arguements, the first is the `type` of change in the data, and the second is `function` to bind to this change.
+This method takes two arguments, the first is the `type` of change in the data, and the second is `function` to bind to this change.
 The function is executed every time the event is called.
 For different types of bindings, Please look at the [Binding Types](#bindings) section.

 ```javascript
 /*global define*/